 It doesn’t happen every day that siblings are working on the same set, also along with their father.
 Was it an advantage to you that your sister Alice played the leading role?

 It’s an advantage to the film because she’s a fantastic actress and she elevated her performance in advantage to everybody.
 She’s brilliant, and she’s an incredibly successful actress, so she brings a lot of extra attention to the film.
 That’s a very fortunate position for me to be in, for the film to be in, for all of us in the film to be in.
-This certain amount of attention that the film attracted, would also be a standard that we had to achieve – according to Alice’s standard which is very high.
-As far as Alice and me working together on the set was concerned, it was fantastic to have that emotional connection, that was priceless.
+This certain amount of attention that the film attracted would also be a standard that we had to achieve—according to Alice’s standard, which is very high.
+As far as Alice and me working together on the set were concerned, it was fantastic to have that emotional connection; that was priceless.
 It did nothing but increase the workflow and every element of the filmmaking process, so it was a wonderful thing for us to share together.